What Every Homeowner Needs to Know About a Septic Inspection

 How Often Do You Need a Septic Inspection Done?

-Visual inspections should only ever be done when you’re interested in buying a house.
-It’s a good preliminary step before paying for the real thing.
+Visual inspections are done when you’re interested in buying a house.
+It’s a good preliminary step before paying for a full inspection.

 If you just moved into a house with a septic tank, the inspector you used before closing should’ve told you how often you’d need the full assessment done.
 Otherwise, have one done and ask that inspector when you should schedule another.